D-evil/learngit/readme.txt

-Git is a  version constrol system.
+Git is a distributed version constrol system.
-Git is a free software..:wq
+Git is a free software.